We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 When you visit your GP, whether for a routine check-up or because you have a specific concern about your health, they owe you a duty of care.
 If your GP fails to diagnose or act on the symptoms of an illness or injury, they could be in breach of that duty of care and there can be serious consequences for your health and wellbeing.

 An illness or injury caused by GP negligence can have a huge impact on your life and your loved ones.
 You may need to pay for private medical treatment, counselling and other types of specialist support, as well as potentially losing income due to the need to take time off work.
-Claiming compensation is often the only way to access the help you need to deal with these costs, as well as being a chance to get answers about what went wrong.
+GP negligence claims for compensation are often the only way to access the help you need to deal with these costs, as well as being a chance to get answers about what went wrong.

 Dealing with GP negligence can be very upsetting, confusing and frustrating, so the thought of claiming compensation may seem intimidating.
 However, with the right legal support, claiming compensation for GP negligence can be kept much more straightforward and less stressful than you might imagine.

-Why Choose Devonalds for your GP negligence claim?
+Why Choose Devonalds for your GP negligence claim in South Wales?

 Our team have a strong track record of successfully supporting individuals and families in Rhondda Cynon Taff and Bridgend, building a strong connection with the local community along the way.

 We are passionate about providing you with support that is closely tailored to your individual needs and are always more than happy to answer questions that may arise while we pursue compensation for you.

 Where possible, our team will strive to resolve your GP negligence claim for compensation out-of-court, using effective methods of negotiation and Alternative Dispute Resolution to save you the time, cost and stress of court proceedings.
 If your case cannot be resolved in this manner, we will use our strong litigation skills to prove you with the best possible representation in court.